-Congestion: The committee stated that to the extent that regulations alter the number of shipments and VMT, there will be some safety and congestion impacts.203 The possible rebound effect may increase truck VMT and thus add to congestion.
+Congestion: The committee stated that to the extent that regulations alter the number of shipments and VMT, there will be some safety and congestion impacts.
+The possible rebound effect may increase truck VMT and thus add to congestion.
 Further, if the regulations have performance impacts that result in slower trucks, congestion could also increase.
-The committee suggested that a more detailed
+The committee suggested that a more detailed assessment of these impacts would be needed based on the type of regulation put forward by NHTSA.

-198 Id.
-199 Id., Finding 6-12.
+&lt;sup>198 Id.
+Id., Finding 6-12.

-Safety: The committee stated that there are potential safety issues associated with MD/HD fuel efficiency standards.205 First, new technologies may have specific safety issues associated with them - such as the need for operators, service mechanics, and emergency personnel to be educated about high-voltage electrical equipment in hybrid trucks, or aerodynamic fairings that may detach on the road.206 Second, the rebound effect may increase overall truck traffic on the road, thereby leading to potentially higher incidences of accidents.207 Third, some technologies and/or approaches to improving fuel efficiency may actually lead to a safer highway system, such as speed reductions, improved driver training, and use of side fairings that may reduce hazards to other vehicles in inclement weather.208 Fourth, if new technologies diminish the performance of vehicles (e.g., by decreasing acceleration times), negative safety impacts could occur.209 And finally, if new technologies or regulations have the effect of increasing payload capacity for trucks, fewer trucks may be in operation, potentially resulting in safety benefits.210 The committee stated that a more detailed assessment of all these safety aspects would be needed based on the type of regulation that NHTSA ultimately puts forth.211
+Safety: The committee stated that there are potential safety issues associated with MD/HD fuel efficiency standards.
+First, new technologies may have specific safety issues associated with them - such as the need for operators, service mechanics, and emergency personnel to be educated about high-voltage electrical equipment in hybrid trucks, or aerodynamic fairings that may detach on the road.
+Second, the rebound effect may increase overall truck traffic on the road, thereby leading to potentially higher incidences of accidents.
+Third, some technologies and/or approaches to improving fuel efficiency may actually lead to a safer highway system, such as speed reductions, improved driver training, and use of side fairings that may reduce hazards to other vehicles in inclement weather.
+Fourth, if new technologies diminish the performance of vehicles (e.g., by decreasing acceleration times), negative safety impacts could occur.
+And finally, if new technologies or regulations have the effect of increasing payload capacity for trucks, fewer trucks may be in operation, potentially resulting in safety benefits.
+The committee stated that a more detailed assessment of all these safety aspects would be needed based on the type of regulation that NHTSA ultimately puts forth.

-Incremental weight effects: The committee stated that some fuel efficiency reduction technologies will add weight to vehicles and push those vehicles over Federal threshold weights, thereby triggering new operational conditions, and affecting, in turn, vehicle purchase decisions.212 The committee indicated that more research is needed to assess the significance of this potential impact.213 The committee also stated that, on the other hand, some fuel efficiency reduction technologies will reduce cargo capacity for truck models that are currently "weighed out" (i.e., adding weight to trucks that already hit the maximum weight allowed on highways and bridges will mean that more trucks will be needed to transport the same payload to enable each truck to stay under current weight limits).214 The committee indicated that more research is also needed to assess the significance of this potential impact.215 manufacturing process.216 However, it cautioned that there may be challenges with integrating new technologies into manufacturers' product development processes, and that sufficient time would be needed for design and validation, customer acceptance, testing, and compliance strategy development.217
+Incremental weight effects: The committee stated that some fuel efficiency reduction technologies will add weight to vehicles and push those vehicles over Federal threshold weights, thereby triggering new operational conditions, and affecting, in turn, vehicle purchase decisions.
+The committee indicated that more research is needed to assess the significance of this potential impact.
+The committee also stated that, on the other hand, some fuel efficiency reduction technologies will reduce cargo capacity for truck models that are currently "weighed out" (i.e., adding weight to trucks that already hit the maximum weight allowed on highways and bridges will mean that more trucks will be needed to transport the same payload to enable each truck to stay under current weight limits).
+The committee indicated that more research is also needed to assess the significance of this potential impact.

-Manufacturability and product development: The committee stated that it found no current studies or analyses suggesting that manufacturability was a major barrier to the integration of gas/diesel engine, hybrid, aero, tire, or other technologies in the vehicle
+Manufacturability and product development: The committee stated that it found no current studies or analyses suggesting that manufacturability was a major barrier to the integration of gas/diesel engine, hybrid, aero, tire, or other technologies in the vehicle manufacturing process.
+However, it cautioned that there may be challenges with integrating new technologies into manufacturers' product development processes, and that sufficient time would be needed for design and validation, customer acceptance, testing, and compliance strategy development.